RamziZamil/Ramzi-Portfolio/README.md

 This project is a personal portfolio website wrote in HTML, CSS and Bootstrap.
 It features a modern design and provides visitors with information about my expertise, contact details, and a selected collection of projects.

-Here is the live url for the Project : [Live](https://ramzizamil.github.io/Ramzi-Portfolio/)
+Here is the live url for the Portfolio : [Live](https://ramzizamil.github.io/Ramzi-Portfolio/)

 ### 1. Home Page